amanhigh/go-fun/README.md

 To setup kubernetes there are multiple options available like minikube, kind, k89, k3s etc. In this project we are using [minikube](https://minikube.sigs.k8s.io/docs/).

-Script and Multiselect can be used to enable Istio, Ingress Gateway etc.
+Script and Multiselect can be used to enable Istio, Backup, Restore etc.
 * Setup - `./go-fun/Kubernetes/mini.zsh`
 * Teardown - `./go-fun/Kubernetes/mini.zsh CLEAN`